quasifu/quantic-test-course/README.md

 ## Requirements

-The Hangry Hippo app is divided into a backend and a frontend.
+The Hangry Hippo app is divided into a back end and a front end.
 It is preferred, but not required, that you have a [GitHub account](https://github.com/signup) and the [Git command line interface](https://git-scm.com/downloads) (cli) installed.

-#### Backend Requirements
+#### Back End Requirements

-The app's backend was originally created using [django](https://www.djangoproject.com/) and the [django REST framework](https://www.django-rest-framework.org/).
+The app's back end was originally created using [django](https://www.djangoproject.com/) and the [django REST framework](https://www.django-rest-framework.org/).
 For more information, read [here](https://stackabuse.com/creating-a-rest-api-with-django-rest-framework/).

-The backend requires [Python 3.8](https://www.python.org/downloads/).
+The back end requires [Python 3.8](https://www.python.org/downloads/).
 To make sure this is what your machine is working with, we recommend using this [Python version manager](https://realpython.com/intro-to-pyenv/).

-#### Frontend Requirements
+#### Front End Requirements

-The frontend was originally created using [Create React App](https://create-react-app.dev/), and it requires [Node 18](https://nodejs.org/en/download/current/).
+The front end was originally created using [Create React App](https://create-react-app.dev/), and it requires [Node 18](https://nodejs.org/en/download/current/).
 To make sure this is what your machine is working with, we recommend using this [Node version manager](https://github.com/nvm-sh/nvm).